Updated on 11 May 2018: new post-exam rates + improved programming!

 3. Pick up expert knowledge

-Participants will be taken on not one but two guided tours at the S.E.A.
+Participants will also go on not one but two guided tours at the S.E.A.
 Aquarium and Maritime Experiential Museum.

 With highly knowledgeable educational facilitators as their guides, they can gain tremendous insights on the exhibits and history, marine inhabitants, and even what it is like to work at the aquarium.
 There will also be special ‘pit stops’ such as the Shark Seas Habitat, Open Ocean Habitat and Sea Jellies Habitat where the guides will share more in-depth information on the animals.